brentley/appmeshworkshop/content/servicediscovery/virtualrouter.md

   --spec "$SPEC"
 ```

-* Create a route to start shifting a portion of the traffic to the new virtual node.
-The traffic will be distributed between the crystal-lb-blue and crystal-sd-blue virtual nodes at a 2:1 ratio (i.e., the crystal-sd-blue node will receive two thirds of the traffic).
+* Create a route to shift the traffic to the new virtual node.
+For now, all traffic will be sent to the crystal-lb-blue virtual node.
+Once the crystal-sd-blue virutal node is fully operational, we will distribute between them at a 2:1 ratio (i.e., the crystal-sd-blue node will receive two thirds of the traffic).

 ```bash
 # Define variables #